s-taylor/prusa-mini-skew/README.md

 If you follow the Prusa solution below, they suggest simply moving the print head from one side to the other and visually checking the height from the bed.
 In all honestly, I think that is a waste of time as it will never be anything close to accurate.
 I highly recommend setting up a Raspberry Pi with Octoprint and the Bed Visualiser plugin.

+I also highly recommend that you should have a mechanism to measure belt tension (for Solution 2 below).
+Without this, you will be completely in the dark as to how tight your x-axis belt is, and if you are messing with those screws, you would want to know.
+This is what I [recommend](https://www.prusaprinters.org/prints/46639-tension-meter-for-the-gt2-belts-of-i3-mk3s-or-prus), it's very good.
+I verified its accuracy on my friends MK3S, which can give you a belt tension reading which I then compared to the meter.

 #### Measuring

 As above, I suggest running the Bed Visualiser plugin on Octoprint.
 This makes it very clear to see if you have an issue or not.
 This is a [good example](https://forum.prusaprinters.org/wp-content/uploads/2021/02/5DB11A81-76E6-4A66-B461-33506FFDEC8C.jpeg) of what to look for.
 Once you have run the visualiser you will know whether the arm needs to move up or down.
 Ensure you turn on "Descending y axis" if you are looking at the "Current Mesh Data", this orientates the data as it would be if you are looking at your printer from the front.